CampaigningSoftware/cf-repository-generator/README.md

 This command will load all content types that are defined in the configured contentful space and provide an easy way to generate the relevant classes.

+The generated files also contain fake repositories, that can be used instead of the actual contentful data (for instance, if no data is available during development).
+The whole directory (`FakeData` by default) can be removed, if it isn't used.

 ## Configuration